private_key_jwt — asymmetric client auth, no shared secret (step by step)

 What IAM supports

-names this token endpoint (or the issuer) · not expired / not before · bounded lifetime
+aud names this token endpoint · not expired / not-before · bounded lifetime

-# private key — keep this on the client, never share it
+# private key — keep it secret, on the app only

 openssl ecparam -name prime256v1 -genkey -noout -out client-private.pem